pixie-grasper/makefile-autogen/README.md

-makefile-autogen
+What is it?
 ================

-Create a Makefile from the Source Folders.
+Generator!
+You will get a Makefile from your Source Folders.

 How to use
 ==========